-Escrick Parish Council – as a statutory consultee of Selby District Council (SDC) – is asked to comment on all planning applications within the Parish.
+Escrick Parish Council, as a statutory consultee, is asked to comment on all planning applications within the Parish.

 The District Council must take into account, but not necessarily follow, the views or recommendations of the Parish Council.

 The Parish Council is consulted for its local knowledge but does not determine a Planning Application.
-This is the role of the planning committee at SDC (made up of District Councillors) or sometimes by the planning officers using delegated powers.
+This is the role of the planning committee at the District Council (made up of District Councillors) or sometimes by the planning officers using delegated powers.
 Their decisions are based upon Planning Policies set out in the Core Strategy, Planning Policy Statements (PPS) and Government Guidance.

-- Either online through the SDC planning website
+- online through the Selby District Council planning website

 - At 'Access Selby' in central Selby

-First you must view the plans and supporting documentation.
+First you should view the plans and supporting documentation.

-If you wish to object you must write to, or email SDC and send a copy to the Parish Clerk so that we are aware of your views.
+If you wish to object you must write to, or email the planning authority.
+You can also send a copy to the Parish Clerk so that we are aware of your views.
 Unless you have valid planning reasons, your letter will be wasted.

 Listed below are some reasons for objecting to a particular application: